-How to Know If Your Business Is Ready to Hand Off Marketing
+How to Know If Your Organization Is Ready to Hand Off Marketing

-A business is ready to hand off marketing when the offer works, customer value is real, and owner attention has become the bottleneck.
+An organization is ready to hand off marketing when the offer works, pressure is real, budget exists, and leadership attention has become the bottleneck.

-Not every business is ready to hand off marketing.
+Not every organization is ready to hand off marketing.

 That is worth saying plainly.

-If the offer is unclear, operations are chaotic, customer value is low, or the business cannot handle more demand, marketing will expose those problems fast.
+If the offer is unclear, operations are chaotic, budget is thin, or the organization cannot handle more demand, marketing will expose those problems fast.

-But when the fundamentals are there, handing off marketing can be the right next move.
+But when the fundamentals are there, handing off marketing can be the right operating decision.

-Marketing works best when it amplifies real demand.
+Marketing works best when it amplifies something real.

-If referrals close, customers are happy, and people understand the value once they find you, the problem may be visibility and follow-up rather than the offer itself.
+If customers, clients, students, donors, or buyers already understand the value once they find you, the problem may be visibility, positioning, follow-up, and consistency rather than the offer itself.

 That is a good sign.